 Montpelier is a somewhat small city located in the state of Vermont.
 With a population of 7,592 people and four constituent neighborhoods, Montpelier is the 14th largest community in Vermont.
-Much of the housing stock in Montpelier was built prior to World War II, making it one of the older and more historic cities in the country.
+Montpelier has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Of important note, Montpelier is also a city of artists.
 Montpelier has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Montpelier’s character.

 Also of interest is that Montpelier has more people living here who work in computers and math than 95% of the places in the US.